 Edmund Schneider Dodwell Moore

 Edmund was born at Honington Vicarage in 1874.
 He joined the Sherwood Rangers Yeomanry in 1900 and served as a private in the Boer War.
 In 1904 he took up farming at Court Leys, near Brandon.
 He seems to have been a colorful character, e.g. playing with gunpowder as a boy and being fined for using obscene language whilst riding a motorcycle in Leasingham in 1913.

 In 1914 he was called up and became a sergeant with 1/1st Battalion, Sherwood Ranger Yeomanry.
 He served in Egypt, Gallipoli and Salonika and was mentioned in dispatches and awarded the Distinguished Conduct Medal.
-After the war he returned to Court Leys, but sold up in 1922 and moved in with his retired father at The Hollies, Brant Broughton.
+After the war he returned to Court Leys but, after being away 4 years away and following two bad seasons he ran out of money in 1922 and sold up to move in with his retired father at The Hollies, Brant Broughton.
 Here he bred wirehaired fox terriers and had a small poultry farm.
 He also worked for the hunt and laid hedges.
 During WW2 he became an ARP warden for Brant Broughton.
 He died there in 1949, apparently while riding his bicycle and exercising his dog.